-When a Participate teacher arrives ready to take on the new adventure of living and working in the US, providing him or her with a bit of extra support can make all of the difference.
+When an ambassador teacher with Participate Learning arrives ready to take on the new adventure of living and working in the US, providing him or her with a bit of extra support can make all of the difference.
 The Local Adviser Program pairs incoming teachers with experienced teachers who will serve as guides and resources in their advisees’ new communities.

 “My adviser was so good when I was preparing to travel to the US, so I wanted to be that person for someone who is coming to a new place,” says Madonna.